Fraunhofer-AISEC/codyze-evaluator/documentation/docs/methodology.md

 In total, the internal workflow of the OpenStack Checker can be summarized as follows:
 First, the source code is parsed to an abstract syntax tree (AST) and enriched by several passes to a CPG.
-Then, the "tagging" logic is applied to the CPG, which adds semantic information to the code and may trigger re-evaluating sub-graphs in the passes.
+Then, the tagging logic is applied to the CPG, which adds semantic information to the code and may trigger re-evaluating sub-graphs in the passes.
 This results in the final version of the CPG which is then used to run all the queries.
 These should no longer modify the graph to avoid any side effects.
 The results of the queries are collected and returned to the user.